Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/action/ReactOnEvent.md

 # ReactOnEvent

-**Type**: Internal Action Component

-**Description**: ReactOnEvent is an internal action component that is automatically instantiated by the Actions system when reactions with event handlers (`on: "eventName"`) are detected.
+ReactOnEvent is an internal action component that is automatically instantiated by the Actions system when reactions with event handlers (`on: "eventName"`) are detected.
 It should **not** be used directly as an element type.

+> **Important**: It should **not** be used directly as an element type.
+The Reactive-JSON engine will automatically instantiate it when needed.

 ## How it Works